 What you get from this test is your maternal haplogroup.
 This is just a term that groups certain people with the same genetic markers as yourself.

-It therefore can show you where where your maternal line originated from.
-This is possible because along this line the mtDNA that is passed down through the generations is virtually unchanged.
+It therefore can show you where your maternal line originated from.
+This is possible because along this line the mtDNA that has been passed down through the generations is virtually unchanged.

-This test will also give you a map that will show your ancestors’ journey, and also where they initially settled in the old world.
+This test gives you a map that will show your ancestors’ journey, and also where they initially settled in the old world.

 Paternal Lineage – Y-Chromosome DNA Testing (yDNA)

-Because females don’t carry the Y-Chromosome it is not possible for them to take the test.
+Because females don’t carry the Y-Chromosome they can’t take the test.
 This though does not mean that you can’t get results from this test.